ibexa/documentation-developer/docs/guide/content_management.md

 The Relation is automatically removed from the system when the link is removed from the Content item.
 - *RichText embedded relations* also use a RichText Field.
-When an Embed element is placed in a RichText Field, the system automatically creates a Relation between the embedded Content item to the one with the RichText Field.
+When an Embed element is placed in a RichText Field, the system automatically creates a Relation between the embedded Content item and the one with the RichText Field.
 The Relation is automatically removed from the system when the link is removed from the Content item.